rsyslog/liblogging/stdlog/stdlog.rst

 same call is activated.
 Depending on timing, the first call may or may not complete successfully.
 It is the caller's chore to check return status and do retries if necessary.

+Finally, thread- and signal-safeness depend on the log driver.
+At the time of this writing, the "syslog:" and "file:" drivers are thread- and signal-safe while the current "journal:" driver is thread- but not signal-safe.
+To the best of our knowledge, the systemd team is working on making the API we depend on signal-safe.
+If this is done, the driver itself is also signal-safe (the restriction results from the journal API).

 CHANNEL SPECIFICATIONS
 ======================